yogidevendra/docs/docs/dtgateway_security.md

 #### LDAP

-LDAP is a directory based authentication mechanism used in many enterprises.
-To enable LDAP authentication follow the JAAS configuration steps described above with the following specific details for the individual steps.
+An alternative way to enable LDAP authentication, instead of [LDAP Authentication](#ldap-authentication) section above, is to follow the JAAS configuration steps described above with the following specific details for the individual steps.

 -   For step 1 of the JAAS authentication [configuration process](#enabling-jaas-auth), pick a name for the JAAS module for LDAP.
 You can choose a name like ```ldap``` that is appropriate for the current scheme.
 This can be done by specifying the value of the ```dt.gateway.http.authentication.jaas.name``` property to be ```ldap```.
 This name should now be configured with the appropriate settings as described in the next step.